Languages of the Ottoman Empire: Others

-Garnett wrote that, as of 1904, in regards to males of "official circles" within Constantinople, "many read, if they do not speak, English".
+In 1904, Garnett wrote that many males of "official circles" within Constantinople "read, if they do not speak, English".

 In regards to foreign languages in general, Garnett stated "in all large towns there are quite as many Turks who read and write some foreign language as would be found in a corresponding class in this country [meaning the United Kingdom]."

+In the period prior to the rise of French in the 1800s, Italian was a common foreign language.
+Turkish and European parties had used Latin for formal diplomatic purposes, though it had shifted towards Italian with the Treaty of Küçük Kaynarca.